stennety/mywebsite/_posts/2014-10-10-functional-programming-in-java-using-predicates.md

 }
 {% endhighlight %}

-Sure, if you know you’re ultimately only going to need to match a couple of conditions, you’re probably better off going  with the procedural option.
-The advantage of using predicates is that they’re extremely flexible, reusable, and it’s very easy to define new ones.
+Sure, if you know you're ultimately only going to need to match a couple of conditions, you're probably better off going  with the procedural option.
+The advantage of using predicates is that they're extremely flexible, reusable, and it's very easy to define new ones.

 References: